insights-workshop/insights-workshop.github.io/_pages/2021/program.md

 - *Investigating the Effect of Natural Language Explanations on Out-of-Distribution Generalization in Fewshot NLI* <br/> Yangqiaoyu Zhou and Chenhao Tan
 - *Active Learning for Argument Strength Estimation* <br/> Nataliia Kees, Michael Fromm, Evgeniy Faerman and Thomas Seidl
 - *Temporal Adaptation of BERT and Performance on Downstream Document Classification: Insights from Social Media* <br/> Paul Röttger and Janet B. Pierrehumbert
+- *Two Heads are Better than One?
+Verification of Ensemble Effect in Neural Machine Translation* <br/> Chanjun Park, Sungjin Park, Seolhwa Lee, Taesun Whang and Heuiseok Lim
+- *The Highs and Lows of Simple Lexical Domain Adaptation Approaches for Neural Machine Translation* <br/> Nikolay Bogoychev and Pinzhen Chen
+- *Backtranslation in Neural Morphological Inflection* <br/> Ling Liu and Mans Hulden